-The Channel 46 collaborated with Dr Lavanya R, Fertility Consultant at Nova IVF Fertility, busts some of the most popular myths about IVF.
+The Channel 46 collaborated with Dr Lavanya R, Fertility Consultant at Nova IVF Fertility, to bust some of the most popular myths about IVF treatment.

 Myth 1: Changes in lifestyle can increase the success rate of IVF.